Money & Subsidies

 Foreign Domestic Worker Levy Relief: $60/month tax relief if you have a child under 16

-Childcare and infant care subsidies: Up to $600/month for childcare, up to $600/month for infant care (income-dependent)
+Childcare and infant care subsidies: Basic subsidy of $300/month for childcare plus Additional Subsidy of up to $467/month (income-dependent); $600/month basic subsidy for infant care

-For a detailed guide on maximising these benefits, read our Baby Bonus and CDA guide.
+For the full breakdown on maximising these, read our Baby Bonus and CDA guide.

 Saving Strategies That Actually Work

-Start the CDA early: Every dollar you put in (up to the cap) is matched by the government.
+Max out the CDA first: Every dollar you put in (up to the cap) is matched by the government.
 This is literally free money.
+Do this before anything else.

-Choose government-funded childcare: The quality difference between a good government-funded centre and a private one is often negligible, but the cost difference can be $500-$1,000/month.
+Choose government-funded childcare: The quality difference between a good government-funded centre and a private one is often negligible.
+The cost difference can be $500-$1,000 a month.
+We went with PCF Sparkletots and honestly?
+Our kids thrived.

-Be selective with enrichment: Your child does not need five enrichment classes.
-Pick one or two that they genuinely enjoy.
+Be brutal with enrichment: Your child does not need five classes a week.
+Pick one or two they genuinely love.
 Save the rest.
+I know it's hard when every other parent in the WhatsApp group is signing up for robotics, but your kid will survive without it.

-Buy second-hand: Children outgrow everything quickly.
-Carousell, Facebook Marketplace, and parent swap groups are goldmines for barely-used items.
+Buy second-hand: Kids outgrow everything at warp speed.
+Carousell, Facebook Marketplace, and parent swap groups are goldmines for barely-used stuff at a fraction of the price.

 The Bottom Line

-Raising a child in Singapore is expensive, but it is manageable with planning.
-The biggest financial decisions are childcare choice (government vs private), tuition spending, and enrichment commitments.
-These three categories alone account for 60-70% of total costs.
+Raising a child in Singapore is expensive — no point sugarcoating that.
+But it's manageable with planning.
+The three biggest decisions are childcare (government vs private), tuition spending, and enrichment commitments.
+Those three categories alone account for 60-70% of total costs.

-The good news: Singapore's government subsidies are generous compared to most countries.
-If you take full advantage of the Baby Bonus, CDA, childcare subsidies, and tax reliefs, you could offset $50,000-$100,000 of costs over 18 years.
+The good news: if you take full advantage of Baby Bonus, CDA matching, childcare subsidies, and tax reliefs, you could offset $50,000-$100,000 of costs over 18 years.
+That's real money.

-Start planning early, be intentional about spending, and remember that the most expensive option is not always the best one for your child.
+Start planning early, be intentional about where you spend, and remember that the priciest option isn't always the best one for your child.
+Some of our happiest family moments cost nothing at all.

 Looking for ways to save on family purchases?
 Check out WhyNotDeals for the latest deals and discounts in Singapore.